 The big difference between the QR code and bluetooth asset tracking is that with the BLE beacon tags an employee does not need to scan each individual asset.
 Instead, he just clicks a button in the mobile application to add all assets in the truck or on the pallet to the transaction.
 He does not need to physically reach each asset, find a QR code label and scan it.
 This capability makes a big difference in the assets transactions speed and employee's adoption of the asset tracking system.

 Bluetooth Sensors: Assets And Equipment Conditions Monitoring

-Ability to track assets location is not the only benefit you can get by applying BLE tags to your assets and equipment.
-You can use bluetooth beacons with built-in sensors to measure environmental conditions, such as temperature, humidity, and light, as well as mechanical conditions, such as impact or vibration.
+Ability to track assets location is not the only benefit you can get by applying BLE beacon tags to your assets and equipment.
+You can use BLE beacons with built-in sensors to measure environmental conditions, such as temperature, humidity, and light, as well as mechanical conditions, such as impact or vibration.
 Applying BLE beacon tags with the sensors to the equipment allows you to not only track equipment location, but also monitor equipment conditions remotely.

-You can set threshold values for the equipment conditions, and receive automatic alerts if any of the parameters reported by the BLE sensor go above or below a set threshold.
+You can set threshold values for the equipment conditions, and receive automatic alerts if any of the parameters reported by the BLE beacon sensor go above or below a set threshold.
 These automatic notifications allow you to detect and quickly act on the potential problems, preventing costly equipment breakdowns and failures.

 Bluetooth Asset Tracking Software And Mobile Application

 In order to implement bluetooth asset tracking you need an asset tracking software that receives data from the BLE beacon tags and sensors, processes this information and produces human-readable results for your review.
 The results may include a map of the assets locations, history of the assets movement, a log of the employees who were handling an asset, a log of the equipment conditions, etc.

 An asset tracking software should also include a mobile application that will allow a smartphone to work as a bluetooth gateway, transferring assets data to the cloud.